2007 Ford Focus

 The Ford Focus is inexpensive, stylish, practical and fun.
 We found it more comfortable than some of the other compact cars, with roomy, cushy seats and a nice balance between a soft, smooth ride and responsive handling.
-It feels more European than Japanese or American in demeanor and a little more refined than, say, the Saturn Ion and Dodge Neon.
-A choice of body styles and running gear make the Focus appealing for many different types of people.
+It feels more European than Japanese or American in demeanor and refined for the class.

 Walk AroundThe Ford Focus was a head-turner when it was first introduced in 2000.
 Its styling at the time was fresh and innovative.
 Styling revisions for 2005 gave it a more refined, more grownup appearance, but it continues with same general theme of sweeping arcs and crisp creases that we've grown accustomed to.

-InteriorThe interior features a traditional look, and is much less cluttered than the original Focus.
+InteriorThe interior features a traditional, clean and stylish look.
 The instrument panel is symmetrical with the driver and passenger areas divided by two rectangular climate control registers, the hazard switch and a shallow center stack for the audio and climate controls.

 On two-tone models, the lower portions of the instrument panel and door trim panels are finished in a lighter shade for a more open feeling.
 Cloth and leather upholstery are offered.
 The ZX4 ST has unique woven fabrics or suede seating surfaces surrounded with leather trim.